JJeris/JJeris/README.md

 I’m a student at University of Latvia Computer science faculty, where I study computer science.

-I'm currently employed at [PhysicalAddons](https://www.physicaladdons.com/psa/) as a software tester.
+I'm currently employed at [PhysicalAddons](https://www.physicaladdons.com/psa/) as a ReactJS and Electron developer, Blender 3D addon programmer and software tester.

 I am particularly interested in game development.
 Specifically that of racing/driving and physics simulators.